-Each year multiple donors make contributions for refugee relief at the Virginia Mennonite Relief Sale’s “Sharing Our Surplus” (SOS) Giving Table.
+Each year multiple donors make cash, check and credit card contributions for refugee relief at the Virginia Mennonite Relief Sale‘s “Sharing Our Surplus” (SOS) Giving Table.
 In 2021 that effort raised a gratifying $48,000, around 12% of the total raised for Mennonite Central Committee (MCC) at the annual event.
-The total SOS funds raised through cash, check and credit card giving since 2017 has exceeded $150,000.
-Could we double up on that kind of giving?

 A rich man in one of Jesus’s parables decided the best use of his assets was to upgrade his holdings by replacing his existing barns with new ones.
 He then said to himself, “You have plenty of wealth laid up for many years.
 Take life easy; eat, drink and enjoy yourself.”

 “This silly fool of a man… was hoarding perishable crops.
 I repeat, he was hoarding perishable crops, while he was on the point of perishing… How will he know where to look, when at that trial he starts hearing the words “I was hungry and you did not give me to eat” (Matthew 25:42)?
 He was planning to fill his soul with excessive and unnecessary feasting and was proudly disregarding all those empty bellies of the poor.
 He did not realize that the bellies of the poor were much safer storerooms than his barns.
 What he was stowing away in those barns was perhaps even then being stolen away by thieves.
 But if he stowed it away in the bellies of the poor, it would of course be digested on earth, but in heaven it would be kept all the more safely.
 ‘The redemption of a man’s soul is his riches.’ ”